 In this piece on the Yılmaz Güney Movie Theater, which was opened in 2005 and burnt down in 2017, he states that the venue is “like the history of an era in itself”.
 Police presence at screenings, the dismissal of elected mayors by the government, a cinema burnt to ashes, prison sentences… Anter recounts.

-Piece written by Dicle Anter
+By Dicle Anter